estruyf/blog-content/content/posts/2013-07-22-applying-js-link-on-task-lists-breaks-the-default-rendering-of-the-checkboxes.md

 The end result looks like when applied to the web part:

-{{< caption-legacy "uploads/2013/07/tasks.png" "Result of the default and custom JS Link references" >}}
+{{< caption-new "/uploads/2013/07/tasks.png" "Result of the default and custom JS Link references" >}}

 As you can see the checkboxes, strikethrough, overdue dates and my custom progress bar are working as it should be.